verloop/android-sdk/Readme.md

     .userName("USER_NAME")              // If guest name variable is a part of the recipe, or the value is not required, skip this
-    .userEmail("USER_EMAIL")            // If email variable is a part of the recipe, or the value is not required, skip this .userPhone("USER_PHONE")            // If phone variable is a part of the recipe, or the value is not required, skip this .closeExistingChat(false)           // Close the existing chat if exist and start a new conversation .fields(customFields)               // These are predefined variables added on room level or user level .build()                            // this would build the final config object which is later used by Verloop object to star the chat
+    .userEmail("USER_EMAIL")            // If email variable is a part of the recipe, or the value is not required, skip this .userPhone("USER_PHONE")            // If phone variable is a part of the recipe, or the value is not required, skip this .isStaging(false)                   // Keep this as true if you want to access <client_id>.stage.verloop.io account.
+If the account doesn't exist, keep it as false or skip it
+    .closeExistingChat(false)           // Close the existing chat if exist and start a new conversation .fields(customFields)               // These are predefined variables added on room level or user level .build()                            // this would build the final config object which is later used by Verloop object to star the chat